raghavendrarai/MovieApp/README.md

 # MovieApp
-A collection of movie details includes rating, genres and short description of each movie.
+A collection of movie details includeing rating, genres and short description of each movie.

 ### Features: